jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/030-single-position.md

 try playing the same melody across strings, without moving the fretting hand out of position.

-## Neighboring strings and intervals

-The tuning of the guitar affects where the notes are found on neighboring strings.

-On a guitar in standard tuning, it quickly becomes apparent that all the strings are tuned the same distance apart except strings 2-3 (strings are numbered 1-6 from lowest pitch to highest).

 ## Finding notes across strings

 At first,